 - Mobile app rideshare services Lyft and Uber

-- Rental cars: Alamo, Avis, Budget, Dollar, Enterprise, Hertz and National all operate on-site and Thrifty offers shuttle service to its nearby location.
+- Rental cars: Alamo, Avis, Budget, Dollar, Enterprise, Hertz and National are on-site.
+Thrifty offers shuttle service to its nearby location.

-How late do these ground service providers stay open at night?
+How late do the ground service providers stay open at night?

 Ground service providers generally remain open until after passengers on the last flight arrival of the night have been able to retrieve their baggage.
-The exceptions to that are Sun Tran and some of shuttle services that require advance reservations.
+The exceptions are Sun Tran and shuttle services if you don’t have a reservation.

 Yes, it is Arizona Stagecoach.
-It has a counter in the center of the baggage claim area.
+It has a counter in the center of Baggage Claim on the lower level.

 Is there a shuttle to the University of Arizona campus?

 Arizona Stagecoach can provide this service.
-The counter is in the center of the baggage claim area.
+The counter is in the center of Baggage Claim on the lower level.

 Is it possible to hire a limo or Town Car?

-Yes, Latrikunda car service has a counter in the center of the baggage claim area.
+Yes, Latrikunda car service has a counter in the center of Baggage Claim on the lower level.

 Where are the rental cars?

-All car rental firms use the rental car facility, which is walking distance east of the baggage claim area.
+All car rental firms use the rental car facility, which is walking distance east of Baggage Claim.
 Alamo, Avis, Budget, Dollar, Enterprise, Hertz and National all operate on-site.
-Thrifty offers shuttle service to its nearby location.
+Thrifty offers shuttle service from the facility to its nearby location.

 Can I drive a rental car from the Tucson airport into Mexico?

-The rental car firms operating at Tucson International Airport have cars that can be driven into Mexico provided certain conditions are met.
-Some firms will rent only to corporate customers while others may have restrictions about where their cars can be driven.
-In all cases, arrangements must be made by phone in advance of arrival and customers are required to purchase Mexico insurance from the rental car company.
+Yes, the rental car firms operating at Tucson International Airport have cars that can be driven into Mexico provided certain conditions are met.
+Reservations are required and should be made by phone.
+U.S. auto insurance does not apply in Mexico so customers must purchase Mexico insurance from the rental car company.

 Where are the taxis?

-The taxi stand is on the commercial roadway in front of the baggage claim area.
+The taxi stand is on the commercial roadway in front of Baggage Claim on the lower level.
 Although taxis are not regulated in Arizona, four companies, AAA Airport Cabs, Discount Cab, Flash Cab and Yellow Cab, have agreed to abide by Tucson Airport Authority standards.
 More information is here.

 Where do I meet my Lyft or Uber driver?

-Arriving passengers who have hailed a ride through their Lyft or Uber app may meet their driver and car at the curbside outside the Rental Car facility, which is a short walk east of baggage claim.
+Arriving passengers who have hailed a ride through their Lyft or Uber app may meet their driver and car at the curbside outside the Rental Car facility, which is a short walk east of Baggage Claim on the lower level.
 Passengers should know cars and drivers do not wait at the stop but will arrive when ordered through the mobile app.
 Lyft and Uber are currently the only app ride services operating at Tucson International Airport.